 Reuse solvents.
 This reduces the amount of new solvent that must be purchased and the amount of hazardous waste that must be disposed of.
 One option is to utilize distilling equipment to recycle dirty solvents for continuous reuse.
 Commercially available self-contained recycling units can recover 85% or more of waste solvent and make it into reusable solvent, with the remainder being waste sludge that must be disposed of.
 However, this sludge is a significantly smaller quantity of waste than would be the case with having to dispose of entire barrels of waste solvent.
 Even without distilling equipment, recycling of solvent is possible.
 When cleaning spray guns and lines, store the dirty solvent for several days to allow the pigment and resin to settle out, then separate the paint fines by pouring off the solvent for reuse.
 Solvents used for final wash during equipment cleaning can also be reused as paint thinner.

 Pre-clean parts.
-Wipe parts with rags or blow compressed air before applying liquid or vapor degreasing solvents.
+Wipe parts with rags or blow compressed air before applying liquid or vapour degreasing solvents.
 This can reduce the amount of solvent required and extend the life of degreasing solutions.
-Cold cleaning with mineral spirits can also help reduce solvents by removing grease before vapor degreasing.
+Cold cleaning with mineral spirits can also help reduce solvents by removing grease before vapour degreasing.

 Cover degreasing baths when not in use to reduce solvent losses to the air.
 Substitute water-based solvents when possible to replace organic solvents.

 Prevent and contain spills.
-Use appropriate solvent storage containers that are labeled correctly, and monitor for leaks.
+Use appropriate solvent storage containers that are labelled correctly, and monitor for leaks.
 While transporting vats and pails, make sure provisions have been made to catch spillages.
 Provide ditches or other measures in work and storage areas to contain any leakage or spillage.
-After cleaning up spills, store the waste solvent, clean- up rags, and other materials in properly- labeled containers prior to disposal by an authorized agent.
+After cleaning up spills, store the waste solvent, clean- up rags, and other materials in properly labelled containers prior to disposal by an authorized agent.

 Disposal should be carried out in a timely manner, and solvents should not be allowed to accumulate in large quantities.
 Label the waste solvent containers and store appropriately until disposal by an authorized agent.